 The visual, directed by Dave Meyers, imagines Grande as president.
 In a conference room adorned with a painting of her dog Toulouse, she meets with her cabinet (not a single white man present), she works in the Oval Office, signs executive orders in full Jackie Kennedy splendor, walks her dogs on the White House lawn, and more.
 "Heaven sent you to me / I'm just hoping I don't repeat history," she sings.
 (Some theorize that the "peat" in "repeat" is a reference to ex-boyfriend Pete Davidson).
 To a plucky string melody, she sings about being able to share all of her prismatic self with the one she loves, and how putting a woman in charge can only benefit the other roles she plays in her life.

-The rest of the album, the title of which is still a voluminous half-ponytail-sized mystery, was recorded in the thick of quarantine and will drop on 30th October.
+The rest of the album, the title of which is still a voluminous half-ponytail-sized mystery, was recorded in the thick of quarantine and will drop on October 30.
 Grande's life looks a lot different than it did last year — and not only because of the coronavirus.
 Grande is no longer single, and in a relationship with real estate mogul Dalton Gomez.
-She's also releasing music in a pivotal election year (four days before 3rd November, in fact) and has been very vocal about encouraging people to vote.
+She's also releasing music in a pivotal election year (four days before November 3, in fact) and has been very vocal about encouraging people to vote.
 Like many of us, she's used this time to reflect, and those reflections will shine through in the new album.
-Expanding on the themes in “Positions,” the rest of the full-length is rumoured to focus on the joys and pain of romance, sex, and untangle feelings of disconnection during this time.
+Expanding on the themes in “Positions,” the rest of the full-length is rumored to focus on the joys and pain of romance, sex, and untangle feelings of disconnection during this time.